jiawlu/OSM2GMNS/docs/source/_build/html/_sources/quick-start.rst.txt

     Network with POIs

-Connect POIs with network.
+Connect POIs with transportation network.

 .. code-block:: python

     >>> net = og.getNetFromOSMFile('asu.osm', POIs=True)
     >>> og.connectPOIWithNet(net)

-By calling function ``connectPOIWithNet``, a node located at the centroid of each POI will be generated to represent the POI, then connector links will be used to connect the POI node with the nearest node in the network.
+By using function ``connectPOIWithNet``, a node located at the centroid of each POI will be generated to represent the POI, then connector links will be built to connect the POI node with the nearest node in the transportation network.

 .. figure:: _images/poi2.png
     :name: poi2